 c.
 If no 3rd Place, money will be split between 1st Place and 2nd Place in that category.

-an adult to sign-off and fill out a w-9 form for any award valued at $600 or greater.
+under) must have an adult to sign-off and fill out a w-9 form for any award valued at

 7. Fish from other derbies and tournaments can be entered into the Classic pending

 8. Ceremony & Awards Dinner: In Mid-March following the conclusion of the Winter

 Classic Event at Batavia Downs Casino: